codeinthehole/codeinthehole.hugo/content/tips/git-pre-commit-tips.md

 Ensure that code that isn't part of the prospective commit isn't tested within your pre-commit script.
-This is missed by many sample pre-commit scripts but is easily acheived with `git stash`:
+This is missed by many sample pre-commit scripts but is easily achieved with `git stash`:

 ``` bash
 # pre-commit.sh